Scala tips and code snippets.

 is a multi-lines comment.

-val x = "text"
+", """val x = "text"

 defines a string value.
 The following code defines a multilines string value: